ephemeraHQ/gated-group/README.md

-# Gated Group Template
+# Gated group template

-This is tutorial on how to created a gated group chat using MessageKit
+This is a tutorial on how to create a gated group chat through an admin bot using [MessageKit](https://messagekit.ephemerahq.com/)

-## Set up a bot as admin
+## Set up a bot as an admin

 Set up the `KEY` environment variable with the bot private key.
 Be sure this bot has `admin` privileges in the group.